koonnuthhh/Student-attendance-AJ.bee/mobile/README.md

 - Ensure backend is running and accessible
 - Check firewall settings

+### Student Registration Issues

+- Ensure Student ID is between 3-20 characters
+- Student ID must be unique across the system
+- Use existing university/school Student ID format
+- No special characters validation - any format accepted

 ### QR Scanner not working

 - Ensure camera permissions are granted
 - Test on physical device (simulator may have issues)
+- Try manual QR code entry with 5-digit codes
 - Check Expo BarCode Scanner documentation

+### Attendance not showing all students

+- Check if students are properly enrolled in the class
+- Refresh the attendance screen (pull down)
+- Verify WebSocket connection for real-time updates
+- Default status should show as "Absent" for non-checked students

 ### WebSocket not connecting